Balance Bikes Vs Trike - Which Is The Best?

-Firstly the best thing for you and your child will depend on what you want for your child as well as their age and abilities.
+The best thing for you and your child will depend on what you want for your child as well as their age and abilities.
 There are lots of different types of trike and balance bike so it is important to make sure you get the specific trike or bike that is most suited to your child and your budget.
-Balance bikes and trikes both offer different skills for your child which is discussed below too.
+Balance bikes and trikes both have pros and cons.

 There are lots of trikes around nowadays.
 If you’re buying for a 2 year old you or younger child you can buy trikes with parent handles that you can use to push your child around in before they are able to pedal.